-For the most part, the Echelon and Angels & Airwaves fans, due to the bands sharing similar musicial themes, high aspirations and a bassist.
+For the most part, the Echelon and Angels & Airwaves fans, due to the bands sharing similar musical themes, high aspirations and a bassist.

-The Echelon also set out to be friendly with fans other musicians that use the VyRT service like the Jonas Brothers and Ryan Beatty, although it comes from a more pragmatic place: VyRT is a new service that was launched by Mars and the Echelon want it to succeed.
+The Echelon also set out to be friendly with fans other musicians that use the VyRT service like The Jonas Brothers and Ryan Beatty, although it comes from a more pragmatic place: VyRT is a new service that was launched by Mars and the Echelon want it to succeed.
 Therefore, they go out of their way to help answer questions about VyRT for fans of other groups who use the service.
 That and the Echelon being unnecessarily rude and intimidating to Jonatics just because they don't like the act and/or their fans is just bad for business.
 This was averted with Echelon helping out Janoskianators when The Janoskians held a backstage event stream on VyRT.
 Unlike the last non-Mars streams, some Janoskianators wondered where all the people with Mars/Jared Leto avatars were coming from and evoked Unwanted Assistance in their reactions, despite all of the Janoskians fans being new to the platform.

 The first VyRT The Mars Laboratory opened with and often cut to a scene of a palm tree◊ when technical difficulties happened.
 As soon as the band opened suggestions of what to name it, Buddha (named after the Mars song Buddha for Mary), ended up getting .gifs, a Twitter account and even featured on official Vy RT merchandise.

-Just Here For Jared Leto: Attempts were made early in the band's run to avoid being known only for Jared Leto as much as possible.
+Just Here for Godzilla: Attempts were made early in the band's run to avoid being known only for Jared Leto as much as possible.
 As the band gained more mainstream credibility for being a band that could stand on their own merits, they eased off on these efforts, which included not doing shows that used Jared's fame as a major selling point.
 Regardless of the time, there has and always will be people mainly there because of Jared's looks.
 The Echelon dislike it as much as anyone else (even those who do go on about Jared's looks on a regular basis).